top of page

 Trevor

-Unfortunately, for Trevor, serious damage has been done to his joints, principally his hips, to the extent that the only resolution of his pain and immobility is hip replacement surgery which is scheduled to happen in the next few months.
-We did our best to save his hips; but the damage has been done and past the point of being reversible.
+Trevor's joints have been badly damaged, especially his hips.
+The only way to fix his pain and immobility is to have hip replacement surgery in the next few months.
+We did our best to save his hips, but the damage has been done and past the point of being reversible.
 The surgery will be a huge boost to his quality of life.
 My role with Trevor now is to prepare him for surgery and to ensure that his other joints, including knees, do not go the way of the hip joints.

 Natasha

-Natasha is back training, she has lost weight and regaining her zest for life!
+Natasha is back in training.
+She has lost weight and is regaining her zest for life!
 She is still having episodes of bone pain, but no more stress fractures have been had.
 It is her intention to return to racing later in the year.

 Natasha - Bike